 The DNP Project Committee will consist of a Project Mentor and a minimum of two committee members.
-The student will identify a Project Mentor for their DNP Project with the assistance of their faculty advisor.
+The student will identify a Project Mentor for their DNP Project as a NURS 6511 DNP Project course requirement.
 The Project Mentor must be a member of the NWOSU Graduate Faculty and must be doctorally prepared.
-The second member of the committee must come from the NWOSU Nursing Graduate Faculty.
+The Project Mentor will assume the role of advising and guiding the student in each of the Project courses in concert with the Project Team and will be responsible for grading all student written assignments.